pierre-veron/pierre-veron.github.io/README.md

 > The course covers differential equations, dynamical systems, elementary linear algebra, Markov chains, probabilities and statistics.
 The course website I created can be found [here](https://codimd.math.cnrs.fr/s/hmbX8GuA4#).

 ### Computational biology
-> Master 1 IMaLiS | École normale supérieure - PSL, IBENS | Professors Pierre Vincens and Morgane Thomas-Chollier
+> Licence 3 biology | École normale supérieure - PSL, IBENS | Professors Pierre Vincens and Morgane Thomas-Chollier
 >
 >The aim of this course is to introduce students to bioinformatics, by consolidating their knowledge in fundamental principles, as well as opening to current research topics in computational biology.
 >The course includes programming (`Python` and `R`) applied to biology, and courses with practicals in computational biology.
 The program covers: